Introduction to D365 Field Service

 Above landscape is by no way a complete picture of the entire app, but it does represent a view of key components and functions.
 The other functions in the app are: time entries, setting up IOT alerts, AI based resource scheduling, SLAs etc.

 Hope this introduction piqued your interest.
-Feel free to share your feedback or DM me on twitter – I would love to help you in your Power Apps journey.
+Feel free to share your feedback – I would love to help you in your Power Apps journey.